Many people are surprised to learn what happens in rehab

 Topics in group therapy typically include something around psychoeducational principles.
 A psychoeducational group is a specific type of group therapy that focuses on educating patients about their disorders and ways of coping.
 It’s based on the principles of cognitive behavior therapy.

 Another topic might teach about substance abuse.
 In this session, you might learn how to rearrange patterns of thinking and actions.
 These are actions that lead to addictions.
-It’s important to identify substance abuse triggers, anger and stress management.
-Others group sessions might discuss conquering depression, family dynamics, setting boundaries, healthy relationships, fears, emotions, trauma and relapse prevention.
+It’s important to identify substance abuse triggers, anger, and stress management.
+Other group sessions might discuss conquering depression, family dynamics, setting boundaries, healthy relationships, fears, emotions, trauma, and relapse prevention.

 Group Therapy and Addiction Support Groups

-Most treatment centers goals are to introduce their clients into 12 step substance abuse support groups for their long-term recovery.
-Depending on the specific substances clients abused prior to treatment clients will most likely be taken to 12 step support groups like Alcoholics Anonymous, Narcotics Anonymous, Heroin Anonymous and Cocaine Anonymous as part of their treatment regimen.
+Most treatment centers’ goals are to introduce their clients to 12-step substance abuse support groups for their long-term recovery.
+Depending on the specific substances clients abused prior to treatment, clients will most likely be taken to 12-step support groups like Alcoholics Anonymous, Narcotics Anonymous, Heroin Anonymous, and Cocaine Anonymous as part of their treatment regimen.

 In treatment, many clients are in introduced to group therapy for the first time in their lives.
 Something happens in group therapy that is magical whereas the commonality of similar life struggles that each client has gone through creating unique bonds and the desire for the first time to help another human being.